 Store any remaining hard-boiled eggs in the refrigerator in a covered container -- the lid prevents odors from getting out into the fridge.

-How to Hard Boil Eggs in the Oven
+How to Hard Cook Eggs in the Oven

 This method is just a bit unorthodox.
 It requires zero water -- which, true, technically makes this method more hard-baking than hard-boiling.
 But stay with us here.
 Oven-baked "hard-boiled" eggs are just eggs heated up in a hot, dry oven.
 It's a smart move when you're making loads of eggs or stovetop space is at a premium.
 Pro Tip: Use a muffin tin to keep the eggs from rolling about in the oven.
 Here's the technique in action:

 Here's the best way to hard boil fresh eggs.
 Fresh eggs are notoriously hard to peel.
-But the pressure cooker makes it easy.
-As Gremolata says: "If you happen to raise your own chickens or have access to really fresh eggs, a pressure cooker is the best way to make hard-cooked eggs.
+But this pressure cooker method makes it easy.
+Gremolata, who submitted the recipes, says: "If you happen to raise your own chickens or have access to really fresh eggs, a pressure cooker is the best way to make hard-cooked eggs.
 It doesn't really save time (the pressure cooker's usual claim to fame), but it actually makes fresh eggs easy to peel!"